pi-josh/Furever-ComFUNion/README.md

 [Link to the Data Dictionary](https://docs.google.com/spreadsheets/d/1VVqiiR2KJIW1gC9mhwUaOY1MfFndEEd2-GYizXBWOpQ/edit?usp=sharing)

+---

+## Technology Stack

+To implement the "Furever ComFUNion" system, we have chosen the following technologies:

+- **NetBeans IDE 8.2**: An integrated development environment used for developing with Java, particularly helpful for managing large projects with its extensive set of tools and plugins.
+- **Java Swing**: A GUI widget toolkit for Java, which provides a robust set of components for building graphical user interfaces.
+- **MySQL**: A widely-used relational database management system that offers reliability, performance, and ease of use, ideal for managing the comprehensive profiles and data required by our system.

+---

 ## Authors

 This project was created by the following students from the Faculty of the College of Computer and Information Sciences, Polytechnic University of the Philippines, Sta.
 Mesa, Manila, in partial fulfillment of the course COMP 010 – Information Management: